 Each year, we further supplement the program with experts on individual program items, such as our panel discussions appreciating the works of our Guests of Honor.

-Readercon Program Participants pay no membership fee and may purchase an additional reduced-price advance membership for a significant other.
+Readercon Program Participants pay no membership fee.
 Our Program Guide includes brief bio-bibliographies of all participants, and an index of their appearances at the convention.

 Much of the credit for Readercon's programming goes to our program participants, and we're always looking for exciting new people to add to their ranks.
 If you would like to apply (or suggest someone) to be added to our invitation list, please submit an extremely persuasive application using this form.
 We are especially eager to recruit scientists, historians, artists and musicians, and others who work in fields of interest to genre fiction writers and readers.

 Readercon is committed to diversity in its program; we believe a wide range of voices makes for better conversation.
 We strongly encourage members of minority and underprivileged groups to apply.
 While no one is required to provide information on race, ethnicity, national origin, sex, gender, religion or lack of religion, sexual or relationship orientation, age, or other personal characteristics, if that information is provided we will take it into consideration when we build our program.
 If you are suggesting someone other than yourself, please do not provide contact information, minority status, or other personal information without that person's explicit prior permission.